junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean was panicked for a second.
 He was pinned motionless; the hands holding him in place were strong; the look on the angel's face was murderous.
 For a split second, Dean almost thought Cas was out of his mind and was gonna kill him right then and there.
 He tried to struggle under Castiel's hold, but then, their eyes locked.
 One look, and he calmed down.
 >
+> Those eyes.
+So desperate, and unbelievably wide.
+And deep.
+And blue.
+>
 > Cas's eyes were vigilant and steady, not blinking when he stared into Dean's eyes, all the way boring into his soul.
 >
 > Dean didn't need words to hear him.
 Cas's eyes were saying, *Are you ready?
 Do you trust me?
 This is me choosing you against Heaven.
 We're going to die.
 And I'm ready to die for you.
 Is this what you want?*
 >
 > One look, and Dean's heart ceased to beat, but then he nodded.
 Soundless, but certain, he nodded. *I trust you.* He answered with his eyes and thoughts. *I trust you with my life and my brother's.
 I'm ready.
 Do it.*
 >
-> Cas released him, and Dean staggered two steps away from the wall.
+> Cas released him, and Dean staggered two steps away from the wall quietly.
 Cas started drawing back his trench coat sleeve, cutting his own arm with the knife.
-The cut was so deep that it might drain half the blood in his body within minutes; blood gurgling out from the gash, and Cas didn't pay any attention, pressing his fingers right in.
+The cut was so deep that it might drain half the blood in his body within minutes; blood gurgling out from the gash, and Cas didn't pay any attention, digging his fingers right in.
 He started drawing a huge angel banishing sigil on the closest wall.
 Dean watched him dipping two-knuckle deep into the cut to draw the sigil, wincing at the empathetic pain of knowing how much it must hurt to a human body.
-Blood streamed down to the floor, pooling rapidly into a puddle, and Cas didn't give a damn.
+Blood streamed down to the floor, pooling rapidly into a puddle, but Cas didn't give a damn.
 >
 > Dean swallowed and licked his lips. *The end is right here*, Dean thought to himself, *they do this, they could all die tonight, and this might be the last time they see each other.*
 >
 > Dean drew his gaze all the way over Castiel, head to toe, top to bottom, from the crinkles between his eyebrows to the curve of his lips.
-He branded the image of the angel into his brain to remember at the moment of his inevitable, coming death.
+He branded the image of the angel into his brain to remember at the moment of his inevitable, coming death -- one that he was so certain would fall on him, or them both.
 >
 > *Thank you.* Dean thought, sending it through the prayer.
+He meant it.
 >
+> Cas didn't slow his move, but Dean knew he heard him.
+>
-> That was before Zachariah barged into the Beautiful Room.
+> That was before Zachariah barged into the Beautiful Room and the end officially began.

 <p style="text-align:right">-- <i>"Supernatural: Lucifer Rising"</i> (2009) by Carver Edlund</p>